 - Does the emitter need to face up? – Yes, proper installation of drip tape will have the emitter facing up.
 Brands like Aqua-Traxx and T-Tape have stripes on their tape and they recommend, “The colored stripe on the drip tape should be facing upward”.

-- Can the tape be flushed with chemical agents to break up build up? –Yes.
+- Can the tape be flushed with chemical agents to break up build-up? –Yes.
 However, such flushing may prolong the life of the tape but also void any warranty on the tape.
-We recommend checking with the tape manufacturer before performing a flush and ask what is best to use and how it affects their warranty.
+We recommend checking with the tape manufacturer before performing a flush and asking what is best to use and how it affects their warranty.

 Drip Tape Mistakes to Avoid:

 Drip Tape Mistakes to Avoid in Large Agricultural Systems:

 Drip Tape vs Dripline (Residential/Garden):